Nomber1-1/McGameJam-2023-D-10/README.md

 McGameJam 2023 Project - D-10

 Hi!

 This was the project I worked as a part of team #26 - Space Ninjas for the 2023 McGameJam!
 The theme of the 2023 GameJam was "desert" which we interpreted with our space horror game D-10.
+Will you be able to escape before time runs out?

-I hope you enjoy!
+Good luck and I hope you enjoy our game!

 D-10 was made in collaboration with:
 Tavio Ficaccio - Programming (Typing Mini-game)